HashNuke/power-house/README.md

 # PowerHouse

-W.I.P - hence everything is broken or not there
+W.I.P - hence stuff is either broken or not there

 ### Goal